Art has appreciated 13.8% per year over the last 25+ years, higher than stocks (10.2%) and real estate (8.9%).

 Is investing in art a good investment?

-Historically, investing in art has been a great investment.
+Historically, investing in the fine art market has been a great investment.

 The price appreciation has been strong and the returns have been stable.
 It is unaffected by other markets which makes it a good long-term inflation hedge and protection against downturns in public markets.